maurice46/maurice46/README.md

 👋 Welcome to My GitHub!
-I'm @maurice46, a computer science student interesting in programming and AI/ML.
+I'm @maurice46, a computer science student interesting in programming and machine learning.